 The Basics of Indoor Gardening: Temperature

 First off, we have a matter of optimal temperature, which is between 18-23 °C. Plants that grow in temperatures exceeding the upper limit tend to be small and weak.
-While temperatures that are too low make the leaves turn yellow and fall off.
+Leaves may turn yellow and fall off if the temperature is too low.

 The Basics of Indoor Gardening: Humidity